Eight entrepreneurs jump into Skidmore’s “Shark Tank”

 Arlene Silva ’21

-HidroVerde is a for-profit, Cape Verde-based company dedicated to implementing innovative and sustainable agricultural solutions to the drought-related challenges long faced by the archipelago of Cape Verde.
+HidroVerde is a for-profit, Cape Verde-based company dedicated to implementing innovative and sustainable agricultural solutions to the drought-related challenges long faced by the archipelago.
 The company specializes in a hydroponic technique involving the production of pasture for cattle and other agricultural products without the use of soils and providing the seeds and the roots of plants a balanced solution of water and nutrients.

 Novilhelha Moleni '22